The Winn-Dixie Company: Reorganization as Southeastern Grocers

 In September 2013, Southeastern Grocers was created by Lone Star Funds as the new parent company for BI-LO, Harveys, and Winn-Dixie.
 The new parent company then filed to raise as much as $500 million in a U.S. initial public offering and list its common stock under the "SEG" symbol.

 In September 2013, Southeastern Grocers announced an agreement to buy 22 supermarkets in South Carolina and Georgia from the Piggly Wiggly Carolina Co.
 One Piggly Wiggly store in Lexington, South Carolina, was closed due to close proximity to other BI-LO stores.
 It also entered into an agreement to sell seven BI-LO branded stores in the Charlotte market to Publix: the stores were located in Charlotte, NC, Huntersville, NC, Matthews, NC, Lake Wylie, SC, and Rock Hill, SC.

 On August 19, 2014, Southeastern Grocers withdrew its IPO filing with the SEC, aborting the process of listing the stock for public sale.

 In July 2015, Southeastern Grocers announced the sale of its 21 BI-LO locations in the Chattanooga, Tennessee, market as well as eight BI-LO locations in Northern Georgia to K-VA-T Food Stores, which would rebrand the stores under its Food City banner.
 Southeastern Grocers would likely use proceeds from the deal to reduce debt.
 That effectively ended Southeastern Grocers' presence in the Tennessee market.

 In October 2015, Southeastern Grocers laid off 250 workers at its support offices in a move said to improve efficiency and invest in service and value for customers.
 The cuts took place at Southeastern's Jacksonville, Florida headquarters and regional support centers.
 Store employees were not affected.

-In June 2016, Southeastern Grocers converted a Winn-Dixie location in Hialeah, Florida to Fresco y Más, it's new brand that features an expanded Hispanic product assortment, a full-service Latin butcher shop, and Cocina.
+In June 2016, Southeastern Grocers converted a Winn-Dixie location in Hialeah, Florida to Fresco y Más, its new brand that features an expanded Hispanic product assortment, a full-service Latin butcher shop, and Cocina.
 In December 2016, an additional five Winn-Dixie locations in Miami-Dade and Palm Beach counties were converted to the Fresco y Más banner.
 In March 2017, Southeastern converted another five Winn-Dixie locations throughout Miami and Hialeah to the Fresco y Más brand.
 In celebration of Fresco y Más' first anniversary in June 2017, another seven Winn-Dixie locations were converted in Miami, Hialeah, and Hollywood, including the banner's first Broward County store, to bring the total number of Fresco y Más supermarkets to 18.

 In May 2017, Southeastern Grocers announced the closing of 23 locations along with the elimination of some department lead roles at stores.

 In June 2017, Southeastern announced that President and CEO Ian McLeod was leaving the company.
 On August 10, 2017, Southeastern Grocers announced that it had appointed Anthony Hucker as president and CEO, effective immediately.
 Anthony, who joined Southeastern Grocers in February 2016, had served as Interim President and CEO since July 1, 2017, following McLeod's departure.